-While watching your favorite shows, a sudden Roku blinking white light or error message can immediately disrupt your streaming service.
-Especially when your Roku player was working just a second ago.
+While watching your favorite shows, a sudden Roku blinking white light can immediately disrupt your streaming service, especially when it was working just a second ago.

-Multiple reasons can cause light issues, and we’ll walk you through all the possible reasons we could come up with, and you can work your way through each of them until you find the one that’s causing the issue with your Roku device.
+In this read today, we’ll walk you through all the possible reasons we could come up with to find the one that’s causing the issue with your Roku device, along with the solutions.

 Why is My Roku Blinking White Light?